Priyan Ottathilanu: Premise

 Priyan realizes that his mobile is with Priscilla and so he follows her.
 Priscilla was being blackmailed by a guy because she hit his cousin while driving.
 Priyan rescues her from the spot and takes her to the airport.
 While Priscilla is working with customs for her parcel clearance, Priyan talks with his sister in law and her husband and clears the air between them.
-He arranges a job for his sister in law at Priscilla's store and they both leaves to the film set to narrate the script to Mammootty.
+He arranges a job for his sister in law at Priscilla's store and they both leave to the film set to narrate the script to Mammootty.
 But Priyan is late and Mammootty leaves without meeting them.
 The producer does not want to do the movie anymore and the disappointed director says he is going to Dubai to find a job.

-Turns out that Priscilla is a news reporter and the next day she writes an article in the news paper titled "Priyan Ottathilanu" (Priyan is on the run).
+It turns out that Priscilla is a news reporter and the next day she writes an article in the news paper titled "Priyan Ottathilanu" (Priyan is on the run).
 She details how much Priyan accomplished in a day for everyone around him while he gave little importance for himself and his dreams.
 Mammootty also reads this news and tells his assistant to call Priyan to listen to the story.